PrimeAcademy/software-installs/install-postgres-postico.md

 #### Running Postgres Directly (Option 2 of 2)

-This depends on which Mac you have and where your postgres is installed:
+This depends on which Mac you have and where your postgres is installed.
+To find out type `which postgres`:

-- M1: /opt/homebrew/var/postgres
+- M1: `/opt/homebrew/var/postgres`
-- Intel: /usr/local/var/postgres
+- Intel: `/usr/local/var/postgres`
 - Start the server: `postgres -D /usr/local/var/postgres` for Intel, M1 is `postgres -D /opt/homebrew/var/postgres`
 - Stop the server: `ctrl + c`